Arkansas DRUG REHAB AND TREATMENT CENTERS

 Treatment

-State treatment data for substance use disorders are derived from two primary sources—an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Arkansas showed a one-day total of 3,624 clients in treatment, 3,041of whom (84%) were in outpatient treatment.
+State treatment data for substance use disorders are derived from two primary sources�''an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Arkansas showed an one-day total of 3,624 clients in treatment, 3,041of whom (84%) were in outpatient treatment.
 Of the total number of clients in treatment on this date, 74 (2%) were under the age of 18.

 Since 2002, there has been a steady increase in the annual number of admissions to treatment with more than one substance of abuse.5 Notably, the percentage of admissions with at least three substances has increased from none in 1992 to 26 percent of all admissions in 2006 (Chart 3).